mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/installing.md

 ./openshift-install create manifests
 ```

-The `openshift/` and `manifests/` directory will be created.
+The `install-config.yaml` will be consumed, then the `openshift/` and
+`manifests/` directories will be created.

 The steps below describe how to customize the OpenShift installation.

-The manifests directory will be copied to the bootstrap host and applied when the core
-components are initialing the Control Plane.

 #### Create custom manifests for CCM

-If a Cloud Controller Manager (CCM) is available for the platform, it can be incorporated by
+If a Cloud Controller Manager (CCM) is available for the platform, it can be deployed by
 custom manifests added in the install directory.

 This section describes the minimal requirements to be defined in those custom manifests.